Baylor > IFL > What We Do > Conferences

 Faith and Film

-The 2014 Baylor Symposium on Faith Culture will explore Faith and Film.
+The 2015 Baylor Symposium on Faith Culture will explore The Spirit of Sports.

 As part of its contribution to Baylor University and the larger academic community, the Institute for Faith and Learning plans and directs a variety of conferences.
 Though oriented toward different audiences, these conferences feature Christian intellectual life as relevant to significant questions in academe and the wider culture.